-Couple Separated For First Time In 73 Years Tugs At Canada's Heartstrings
+Couple Separated For First Time In 73 Years Tug At Canada's Heartstrings

 The Goodines of New Brunswick, Canada, will be spending Christmas apart for the first time in seven decades after the nursing home where the couple lived decided it was time to move 91-year-old Herbert Goodine to another facility.

-The plight of the couple, married for 69 of their 73 years, has sparked outrage in Canada after photos of their last moments together went viral on social media.
+The plight of the couple, married for 69 of their 73 years together, has sparked outrage in Canada after photos of their last moments together went viral on social media.

 Poor Audrey took down her Christmas tree last night. https://t.co/MixNhDFD5W— SSteeves - Global (@SSteevesG) December 19, 2017

-The sad saga began on Friday, when the couple's daughter, Dianne Phillips, says she got some bad news from Victoria Villa Special Care Home in Perth-Andover, New Brunswick, where the Goodines had lived for the last three and a half years.
+The sad saga began on Friday, when their daughter, Dianne Phillips, says she got some bad news from Victoria Villa Special Care Home in Perth-Andover, New Brunswick, where the Goodines had lived for the last three and a half years.
 Officials at the facility decided that Herbert Goodine needed a higher level of care than they could provide for his dementia and that he would need to be moved.

 "At this time of year, the way things took place, I feel that is abuse to seniors," said Phillips.
 "It's emotional abuse.
 It might not be physical, but I do believe it is emotional."